Claude Roux

 Claude Roux is a French lichenologist, mycologist and Esperantist.
 He has co-authored books about the identification of lichens written in Esperanto.

 Career

 From 1969 to 1975, Roux taught biology and geology in a secondary school.
 From 1975 he worked at the Botany Laboratory of the CNRS Mediterranean Institute of Ecology and Paleoecology in Marseille, studying systematics, morphology and reproduction of lichens.
-He retired in 2005 but continues scientific research as a honorary CNRS researcher.
+He retired in 2005 but continues scientific research as an honorary CNRS researcher.

 He has been president of the French Institute of Esperanto.
 He is a member of the International Academy of Sciences San Marino.